Mitchelton, Queensland: Facilities

-Mitchelton is now filled with many shops, schools and facilities, such as the Brookside Shopping Centre, and a very attractive shopping district on Blackwood Avenue that also features a monthly market which attracts many vendors of fine foods and wares as well as tourists.
-Mitchelton is also home to many sporting teams in state competition.

-Mitchelton Football club, located in Teralba Park on Osborne road is celebrating its 100th anniversary in 2020.
-The original team was called the Black Diamonds, and had distinctive uniforms in white with a black diamond on the shirt.
-The black diamonds were also one of the first teams in the Brisbane area that had aborigines on the team.
-Of note, the internationally famous singing group, the Bee Gees, Barry, Robin and Maurice Gibb, performed at the Mitchelton Soccer Club Trophy Night in 1960 before they shot to stardom.
+Brookside Shopping Centre is at 159 Osborne Road (27.4091°S 152.9794°E).
+There is a strip shopping area on Blackwood Street south of the Mitchelton railway station (27.41160°S 152.9744°E).

 The Brisbane City Council operates a public library in Mitchelton at 37 Heliopolis Parade.

 Transport

-Via train, Oxford Park Railway Station and Mitchelton Railway Station provide access to regular Queensland Rail City network services on the Ferny Grove railway line arranging travel to the Brisbane CBD, Beenleigh and Ferny Grove.
+Oxford Park and Mitchelton railway stations provide access to regular Queensland Rail City network services on the Ferny Grove railway line to the Brisbane central business district, Beenleigh and Ferny Grove.

-Via bus, Mitchelton is served by Brisbane Transport buses to the Brisbane CBD, Chermside, Toowong and Ferny Grove.
+Mitchelton is served by Transport for Brisbane buses to the Brisbane CBD, Chermside, Toowong and Ferny Grove.

-Via road, Mitchelton's main arterials are Samford Road, which is the main corridor for motorists travelling to The City and Samford, as well as Osborne Road which is the main corridor for motorists travelling to the outer Northern suburbs such as Aspley.
+Mitchelton's main arterials are Samford Road, which is the main corridor for motorists travelling to the Brisbane CBD and Samford, as well as Osborne Road which is the main corridor for motorists travelling to the outer Northern suburbs such as Aspley.

-Via bikeway, Mitchelton has direct access to the Kedron Brook bikeway which leads all the way to the coast over 20 km away and passes many vistas along the way.
+Mitchelton has direct access to the Kedron Brook bikeway which leads all the way to the coast over 20 km away and passes many vistas along the way.